 As the American Congressman John B Larson puts it, “Globalization is not a monolithic force but an evolving set of consequences - some good, some bad and some unintended.
 It is a new reality.”
 The globalization has its own impact on CSR activities run by the organizations.

 It is reported in ‘The Oxford Handbook of Corporate Social Responsibility’ that 90% of the largest European companies publish reports on their contribution to the societal enhancements.
 Not only the European organizations, almost 50% of the leaders in the multinational and global organizations, under one label or another, publish their ‘non-profit’ contributions to the society, yes, beyond their core business-related activities.

-In the lines of first category given in the Journey of CSR, the greater impact of globalisation is the reason behind the organisations recognising the minimum wage issues, labour exploitation or the unsustainable practices being followed where the focus is given only to the business profits, etc., The minute the focus is set on the negative consequences of the business from global perspective, the organisations started taking corrective actions through CSR activities.
+In the lines of first category given in the Journey of CSR, the greater impact of globalisation is the reason behind the organisations recognising the minimum wage issues, labour exploitation or the unsustainable practices being followed where the focus is given only to the business profits, etc., The minute the focus is set on the negative consequences of the business from a global perspective, the organizations started taking corrective actions through CSR activities.
 Such change took a key place when the important decisions were taken by the management.
 The socio-economic, environmental sustainability projects started taking a major place in organizational strategies.

 To win over competitors, the organizations started taking up responsible roles that improved the value of all the stakeholders.
 This, in turn, encouraged the stakeholders to get involved in the societal related initiatives and environmentally friendly projects that attracted better consumers and investors.
 Based on these facts, the more companies began contributing towards benefitting the society and implementing activities to safeguard the overall global environment.